dattu9133/text-to-image/README.md

 ## Deployment

 The application is currently hosted on Netlify for easy access.

-To deploy your own instance:
+## View Hosted Application

+You can access the hosted application [here](https://text-to-image-ai-stable.netlify.app/).

 ## Contributors